bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 .. note::

+   ..
+TODO: FIX THIS SECTION UP AND ADD UP TO DATE QUOTES

    All members sharing the same address does not mean that the same pointer is valid to access all of them.
 In particular, accessing the member that is not the active member of a union is UB.
 This is currently